joeriks/ViewRendererTs/readme.md

 ## Small dependencies
 So the the ViewRenderer is the only code that is my own here.
 Other than that I use jQuery and the minimalistic Html-builder Dom-O in my sample to get a really nice DOM-experience.

-Dom-O by jed is the thing that got me inspired to write this, and what really makes this useful since it's so easy to write the views.
+Dom-O by jed is the thing that got me inspired to write this, and what really makes this interesting since it's possible to write dynamic views in good looking and pure ts/js with it.
+Yep, no external templating whatsoever.

 ## Structure
 To get structure in the application, the components can for example be spread across different files (asp net mvc style) or bound together in TypeScript modules.
 In the sample I use the latter approach.